 The vibe is a little more clubby than other areas, and so are some of the bars like The Ranch, Greenlight Social, and Pop.
 Buford’s is great for big groups, as there are games and a dance party led by a DJ on stage.
 Buford’s is also home to a Via 313 trailer, and having the option of this amazing local pizza is never a bad thing.

 Rustic Tap is a casual bar worth highlighting.
 With a large outdoor area and music in the evenings, bachelor party revelers can occupy themselves for hours with games of giant beer pong (trash barrels for cups, volleyballs for ping pong balls).

-If you’re looking for a low-key evening hang, or hoping to watch some games during the day, bring your group to Star Bar and Little Woodrow’s, which sit facing each other on opposite sides of Nueces Street.
-Don’t sleep on either of their food trailers, especially if you like tacos and fried chicken sandwiches.
+If you’re looking for a low-key evening hang, or hoping to watch some games during the day, then bring your group to Star Bar.
+And don’t sleep on the food trailer, especially if you like interesting bratwurst creations.

 ➡️ Keep reading: Guide to Austin’s West Sixth Street